DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 Overview
 --------

-The application demonstrates the use of the ACL library in the Intel® DPDK to implement access control and packet L3 forwarding.
+The application demonstrates the use of the ACL library in the DPDK to implement access control and packet L3 forwarding.
 The application loads two types of rules at initialization: